Search anything and hit enter

 About

-Research Axis 3: Development of organ-on-chips to evaluate antiviral strategies
+Research Axis 1: Development of a lymphoid organ-on-chip to evaluate candidate antiviral vaccines

-We are developing a two-compartment lymphoid organ-on-chip (LO chip) based on the EmulateTM microfluidics technology.
-We found that the LO chip provides a highly sensitive system to measure the interactions between antiviral CD4+ T cells and memory B cells from volunteers who received a COVID vaccine.
-The LO chip will be used to compare different vaccine boosting strategies directed at containing SARS-CoV-2 variants and will be tested for its capacity to predict antigen immunogenicity.
+We have developed a two-compartment lymphoid organ-on-chip (LO chip) based on microfluidics technology.
+We found that the LO chip provides a highly sensitive system to measure the interactions between antiviral CD4+ T cells and memory B cells from volunteers who received a COVID vaccine (R. Jeger-Madiot et al., J Exp Med 2024).
+The LO chip will be used to compare different vaccine boosting strategies directed at containing respiratory viruses and will be tested for its capacity to predict antigen immunogenicity.

 We will further develop this system to generate an airway organ-on-chip that also includes a perfused vascular compartment.
-This system will be used to dissect the mechanisms of SARS-CoV-2 persistence and test the efficiency of antiviral molecules.
+This system will be used to dissect the determinants of SARS-CoV-2 tropism and explore possible mechanisms of viral persistence.
 The airway-on-chip will also be key to evaluate the capacity of TCR-transduced T cells cells to migrate into the epithelial layer and target SARS-CoV-2 infected cells.
-The project is done in close collaboration with the team of the Biomaterials and Microfluidics core facility of the Pasteur Institute.
+The project is funded by 3D-LUNGO PEPR and is done in close collaboration with the team the Biomaterials and Microfluidics core facility of the Pasteur Institute.

 Former Members